 - Peel off the skin and puree the pumpkin in a food processor or with a handheld blender.
 You can add a little bit of water if your pumpkin looks too dry.

 - Use the pumpkin puree immediately or freeze it.
-I recommend freezing it in 1 cup portions which are perfect for most recipes like this dinner roll recipe or my Nutella Swirl Pumpkin Bread.
+I recommend freezing it in 1 cup portions which are perfect for most recipes like this dinner roll recipe.

 Looking for more Pumpkin recipes?